 How does it work ?

-Online therapy can be offered through Skype, FaceTime or *VSee.
+Online therapy can be offered through Skype, FaceTime or Zoom.
 If you have any concerns about confidentiality, we can discuss this together.

 How does online therapy differ from consulting room face-to-face therapy ?

-Online therapy will require you to use a personal or professional space for your sessions which is not specifically dedicated to your therapy.
+Online therapy will require you to use a personal or professional space for your sessions.
+This is a key difference to face-to-face therapy as the space you use will not specifically dedicated to your therapy.

-It is therefore helpful to think about having access to a space where you feel comfortable and that provides the privacy you need – confidentiality is crucial in therapy, so this is an important consideration when you are not travelling to see a therapist in a space that is separate to your everyday life.
-Similarly, it is important to ensure as much as possible that there are no concerns about being disturbed or overheard by someone during your session.
-Ideally, you will be able to use the same space each week because having a basis for consistency and continuity is an important as part of the therapeutic process.
+It is therefore helpful to think about having access to a space where you feel comfortable and that provides the privacy you need in order to be able to speak freely.
+Confidentiality is crucial in therapy, so this is an important consideration when you are not travelling to see a therapist in a space that is separate to your everyday life.
+Similarly, it is necessary to ensure as much as possible that there are no concerns about being disturbed or overheard by someone during your session.
+Ideally, you will be able to use the same space each week so there is consistency and continuity.

 If you are not used to communicating online you may also need to allow some time to feel comfortable and to adjust.
-Every person is different and some people may find it easier to communicate online but for other people, the opposite will be true.
-How and why it differs this differs for you is something we can explore in the therapy together – perhaps there are some underlying reasons for seeking therapy online in relation to distance from others or maybe there is some other anxiety you hold around meeting people.
+Every person is different and some people may find it easier to speak about potentially difficult issues online, but for other people, the opposite will be true.
+How and why this differs for you is also something we can explore in the therapy together, as potentially, it may have a bearing on your present relationships.

 There may be times that technology for some reason let’s us down.
 As part of our work together we will discuss what we will do if we find there are issues connecting when it is time for our session.